Devon-Wayman/Lest-We-Forget/README.md

 Making contributions to the project via the open source community not only helps with taking some of the weight off, but also helps myself as well as others who view the repo in learning new methods of solving problems, and inspires others to move forward with their ideas.
 Any contribution to the project made is highly appreciated!
 Whether it be a bug fix, feature addition, or anything else you believe would enhance the user's experience.

-Please follow this template for contributing to the project:
+<h3>PLEASE NOTE:</h3> Please submit one feature or bug fix per PR.
+Having a multitude of refactored code submitted all at once may present problems in the future so for the time being we ask that each PR have one main fix focused on.
+Also pleasre enjsure you have Unity version 2020.3.5f1 installed as to not cause merge conflicts with the ProjectSettings preferences.
+Thank you in advance :)

 1. Fork the Project
 2. Create your Feature Branch